rockthejvm/rockthejvm.github.io/_posts/2024-04-20-websockets2.md

 ```
 Here the changes in the `processText4UnReg()` function occur under `TextCommand("/name", Some(n))`, since we now call `chatP.register(n)` passing it the user name.

-In the case of `SuccessfulRegistration` we update the `userRef`, and call `chatP.enterRoom(u, "Default")` to enter the `Default` room and send the user the help menu.
+In the case of `SuccessfulRegistration` we update the `userRef`, and call `chatP.enterRoom(u, "Default")` to enter the `Default` room and send the user the welcome message and help menu.
 The rest of the logic remains unchanged:

 ```scala
 ...